ixanza/tranquility/README.md

 ## FAQ

 ### Ultrawide Options
 If you have an ultrawide monitor (21:9), the UI will be off.
-You will want to download the following mods from [here](https://www.nexusmods.com/skyrimspecialedition/mods/1778).
-Place them below More Informative Console on the left pane.
+You will want to reinstall Dear Diary with the widescreen option.
+Pick any options on the FOMOD you want but ensure Extended UI, More Informative Console and Morehud is ticked
-- Whichever main file applies to your monitor resolution
-- The following optional files
-  - Better Dialogue Control Widescreen Fix
-  - Better MessageBox Control Widescreen Fix
-  - Campfire 1.12.1 and Frostall 3.4.1SE - Unofficial SSE Widescreen Fix
-  - Experience - Widescreen fix
-  - Widescreen Fix for SkyUI SE - Flashing Savegames FIx
-  - Wider MCM Menu for SkyUI - Widescreen Fix

 ### Tweaking the Game Settings